-Michel Barnier: Man on the other side of the Brexit negotiations - BBC News
+Michel Barnier: The EU's point man on Brexit negotiations

 Some criticise Mr Barnier for "being too ready to take to Twitter" to show his preparedness for all things Brexit.
 One contact said he put out a negative tweet about the British position paper on EU citizens' post-Brexit rights before he could have had time to read it all.

-"Ego and vanity" were cited as Mr Barrier's main failings in a profile that ran in Spain's conservative El Mundo newspaper last month.
+"Ego and vanity" were cited as Mr Barnier's main failings in a profile that ran in Spain's conservative El Mundo newspaper last month.

-The paper said after years of travelling in chauffeur-driven cars (in commission jobs in Brussels and government positions in Paris) he was out of touch with "real people".
+The paper said after years of travelling in chauffeur-driven cars (in commission jobs in Brussels and government positions in Paris), he was out of touch with "real people".
 But the same article also goes on to describe Mr Barnier as indefatigable, a good listener and someone who will tirelessly search for a workable compromise.

 Compromise will be needed from both the EU and the UK for a Brexit deal to emerge from talks.